RC1140/rc1140.github.com/_posts/2011-01-28-basic-reversing.md

 the line and hit F2) then hit F9 to run to the code.
 You can at this point re examine the register and get the value from the function.

-As you may have guess the email address for the challenge is 0x0007AB00@[the rest .com] Replace the rest .com with the address from the first challenge.
+As you may have guess the email address for the challenge is 0x0007AB00@therest.com Replace the rest .com with the address from the first challenge.
 You will know you got the right address if you get a reply with the source code for the application that you are working on.